h-dapsauski/Repetitive_Elements_Pipeline/README.md

 python3 pipeline.py
 ```

+Be mindful that this pipeline will skip certain steps depending on if it detects that certain folders already exist, indicating a prior run.
+This is by design to allow for replicability and to avoid rerunning long processes, but it may cause the program to behave in undesired ways.
+The SPAdes and Unicycler steps will skip entirely if it detects the existence of folders called `Spades_Output` or `Unicycler_Output`, respectively, so if you want to rerun those parts either delete them (not just their contents!) or move them outside of the `Repetitive_Elements_Pipeline` folder.
+The `run_art()` function can still run if the `artgens` folder exists, but it won't redo any files that would have the same names as any already in it.

+To reuse motifs without them being lost to randomization in subsequent runs, the program will skip the generation step of `generate_and_insert_repeats()` if it detects a `Motifs` folder with the files `motif1.txt`, `motif2.txt`, and `ip.txt`.

+Sample data has been provided using a truncated version of one of the genomes and a pre-generated set of motifs.
+If you run the sample data, remove the names of the other 3 genomes from the `accession` variable on line 12.

+If you are NOT running the sample data and you don't plan to reuse anything from previous runs, the only things that should be in your `Repetitive_Elements_Pipleline` folder prior to beginning the run should be `pipeline.py` and this README.

 ## Pipeline steps
 ### Downloading the genomes
 The pipeline begins by downloading the genomes from RefSeq if they have not already been downloaded.